dcnieho/Titta/readme.md

 #### Properties
-The following read-only properties are available for a Titta instance
+The following read-only properties are available for a Titta instance:

 |Property|Description|
 | --- | --- |